syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/list-format.md

 |numberFormat|string|“%n” representations in ‘numberFormat’ parameter will be replaced by respective list level’s value.“%1)” will be displayed as “1)”|
 |listLevelPattern(optional)|string|Default value is 'Arabic'.|

-Refer to the following example.

 ```typescript
 documenteditor.editor.applyNumbering('%1)', 'UpRoman');
 ```

 ## Clear list

 You can also clear the list formatting applied for selected paragraphs.
-Refer to the following sample code.

 ```typescript
 documenteditor.editor.clearList();
 ```

 ## Working with lists

-The following sample demonstrates how to create bullet and numbering lists in document editor.

 {% if page.publishingplatform == "aspnet-core" %}